Occupational Therapy for Teens: What Helps Day to Day

 Getting home and school to use the same cues

 School plans only help if the adults use them the same way.
 An IEP, 504 plan, or MTSS support plan can give your teen more room to succeed.
 The details still have to be clear enough that teachers can use them without guessing.
-If one class gives a clear cue and another gives none, your teen has to start over every period.

 Your OT start-up kit: checklists, scripts, and trackers